Programme at a Glance

+Programme at a Glance

 	- Delivery: Classes are delivered on Monday and Tuesday evenings and a limited number of Saturday and block sessions.
 Teaching includes a mix of lecturers, guest speakers, live action learning, projects and workshops

-- International Residency Weeks: Belgium (mandatory), China (optional) and South Africa (optional)
+	- International Residency Weeks: Belgium (mandatory), Brazil (optional) and South Africa (optional)

 	- Average age: 37*